Data Control Tower (DCT) Installation Cheat Sheet

 Summary

 Data Control Tower (DCT) is Delphix’s data governance solution.
-DCT sits above the Delphix Engines (Continuous Data, Continuous Compliance, or Hyperscale Compliance), where it continuously monitors and directs usage of the engines through an HTTPS connection.
-DCT is a Dockerized product that is installed on a containerized platform.
-It is not installed like a traditional Delphix Engine.
+DCT sits above Continuous Data, Continuous Compliance, andHyperscale Compliance, where it continuously monitors and directs usage of the engines through an HTTPS connection.
+DCT is a Dockerized product that is traditionally installed on a containerized platform.
+Starting with DCT v22, we began offering an OVA installation approach, just like the other Delphix Engines.

-This guide is meant to assist with the first time installation of DCT.
+This guide is meant to assist with the first-time installation of DCT.

 Audience